JDanielRod/osticket-prereqs/README.md

 </p>
 <br />

 After clicking, something like this should pop up.
 Some extensions will not be enabled.
+Go back to IIS, then navigate to Sites-> Default-> osTicket, then double-click "PHP Manager".
 <p>
 <img src="https://imgur.com/L6fUR0E.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>